How to start a plant-based diet the easy way! These 12 tips help you transition in no time and offer lots of free resources and helpful downloads.

-From things like a cutting board, sharp knives, baking sheets, pots and a nonstick pan to a small immersion blender or personal blender, pressure cooker and spiralizer – these tools will open up a huge world of meals you can create.
+From things like a cutting board, sharp knives, baking sheets, pots and a nonstick pan to a small blender or food processor – these tools will open up a huge world of meals you can create.

 No need to spend a ton of money, you can ask around if someone has a spare tool or can lend you a specific one to see if you’d become a regular user.

 Sometimes, you can also get a good deal over at Amazon or other online stores if you keep an eye on an item you’d love to get.
-See our article below for more details!Full List of Kitchen Tools →
+See our article below for more details!The Best Kitchen Tools →

 Be loving and kind to yourself.
-If you haven’t reached your goals yet or feel like you’re not doing things perfectly, don’t beat yourself up.
-Keep your dreams and visions in mind and work towards them, but accept where you are right now and take it step by step.
+If you haven’t reached your goals yet or feel like you’re not doing things perfectly, don’t beat yourself up — just keep going into the right direction!

 Putting yourself down or under pressure can cause a spiral of negative beliefs and events, so don’t forget about the big scheme of things and adjust your expectations according to your own pace.
 When you become your biggest fan and supporter, your success is much more likely.